 Each Exhibitor MUST undertake a risk assessment prior to the exhibition, identifying the hazards present on-site and ways in which you will minimise and control these risks.
 You must also obtain copies of risk assessments from all your appointed contractors who undertake work on your stand and incorporate these into your risk assessments as appropriate.

-Risk Assessments must be sent to the organisers before the specified deadline.
+Risk Assessments must be submitted to the organisers here before the specified deadline.

 Shell Scheme: